samesense/working/README.md

 ## todo
 * blood sim code
 * gemini cadd data
-* dgd exomes
 * finalize concat [package](https://github.com/samesense/python-ctr)

 ### birth defects (this is bacically one full FTE)
 #### beacon (removing app engine functionality has set me back a lot) (2 weeks)
-* There are a lot of interfaces that need to happen for this to work, and I don't know how to do it w/ CHOP's tools, so I've asked PJ to go throught the example and make it work: https://jira.arcus.chop.edu:8443/browse/ADP-431 No response yet.
 * Then hand to Byron for security
 * Then implement query interface {by gene, rsID, chr/pos) (easy)
 * Think about how indels will be queried
 * Think about how cnvs will be queried
 #### warehouse (3 weeks)
-* Zygosity column: Some questions I need to answer by experimenting:
-    * Can I trust gvcf zygosity calls?
-    * Will vcfs yield different calls?
-    * Do I need to add a vcf table and pipeline? https://github.com/gatk-workflows/gatk4-germline-snps-indels
 * Tool to load vcfs from project
-* Debug snpeff annotation table loading
 #### variant pipeline (4 weeks for denovo)
 * Should I run all cag exome samples and put into the warehouse?
 * Make de novo pipeline using my family data (30x wgs)